pilgrimtabby/orwell/README.md

 # Usage

 There are two blacklists, the togglable one (accessed using `-a` and `-t`) and the permanent one (accessed using `-x`).
 The permanent one is always active; the toggleable one can be enabled and disabled with the `-t` flag.
 This is useful if you want to allow some sites sometimes while always blocking others.

+Orwell operates on the DNS level (see [Warning](#warning)), so it can't block individual pages on a website.
+For instance, you can't block individual groups on Facebook; you have to either block Facebook entirely or leave it unblocked.

+## Options

 Use flag `-a` to add URL(s) to the toggleable blacklist (use `-t` to enable/disable).